Trains to Edinburgh

 Explore Scotland’s historic hilly capital

-Scotland’s bustling capital makes the perfect destination for a day trip or a long weekend away.
+Hop on a train to Edinburgh, Scotland’s bustling capital city - the perfect destination for a day trip or a long weekend away.
 With so much to see and do, the hardest part of your trip is going to be choosing what to prioritise (although walking up and down the hills on which the city is perched comes a close second!)
-Read on for some of our top picks as well as travel advice for those visiting Edinburgh by train.
+Read on for some of our top picks as well as travel advice for those travelling by train to Edinburgh.

-Edinburgh Waverly Station is conveniently located in the heart of the city, making it the perfect place to jump-start your adventure in the Scottish Capital
+Edinburgh Waverley Station is conveniently located in the heart of the city, making it the perfect place to jump-start your adventure in the Scottish Capital.
+Haymarket is located slightly further out, close to the Murrayfield Stadium but within walking distance to the city (or a short bus journey, if you prefer).

 Edinburgh is one of the best shopping destinations in the UK.
 Sometimes known as the Paris of the North, this city has something to offer fashion lovers of all stripes.
 Whether you’re looking for high street fashion, boutique shops or retro and vintage finds, the city has it all.